KaylorBen/nixcord/README.md

 # Nixcord

-Manage [Vencord](https://github.com/Vendicated/Vencord) settings and plugins declaratively with Nix!
+Manage [Vencord](https://github.com/Vendicated/Vencord) and [Equicord](https://github.com/Equicord/Equicord) settings and plugins declaratively with Nix!

-This repo can be used to make a clean looking config for Vencord without needing to pollute system config with needless utils to override the discord pacakge, and write ugly JSON code directly in .nix files.
+This repo can be used to make a clean looking config for Vencord or Equicord without needing to pollute system config with needless utils to override the discord pacakge, and write ugly JSON code directly in .nix files.